challfry/TheKraken/Docs/Feature plans.md

 ## One Weeks Later
 Choose one twitarr post the user made each day, offer to share that post to Twitter (the blue bird Twitter, by Twitter.com) exactly one week after originally posting it.
-Since the first twitarr posts are likely to happen around noon Sat, this means that repost notificaitons would start popping up around noon the next Sat., a few hours after everyone is done disembarking.
+Since the first twitarr posts are likely to happen around noon Sat, this means that repost notifications would start popping up around noon the next Sat., a few hours after everyone is done disembarking.

 I think we'd use TwitterKit 3 to power this?
 Dunno.
 Anyway, it probably works internally by setting a local notification with a one week timer every day the user posts to twitarr.
 When the timer fires we look back at the posts the user made 7 days ago and pick the one with